The Brass Coast

 While others see them as outspoken and brazen, their honesty is without arrogance, for to aggrandise the self is vulgar, while to praise the deeds of another is an art.
 Their tales are bawdy enough for a common tavern and grand enough for a lordly court alike and can fill a room with laughter, tears or gasps of horror.

 Their wagons and ships cross the world bringing exotic goods that command the finest prices.
-They are renowned for their corsairs, who operate out of the Bay of Catazar.
+They are particularly renowned for their corsairs, who operate out of the Bay of Catazar.
 These daring privateers risk everything ensuring that the Empire's enemies are unable to threaten her shores and earning a fortune in gold in the process.
 It is a dangerous life but one that perfectly suits the Freeborn passion for high adventure.

 Five things to know about the Freeborn